-Now Carr has set up an event called One Day Without Us, a celebration and march put into one to look at the contribution that migrants make towards society across the UK.
-One of these national events takes place in Sheffield City Centre on Saturday.
+The event takes place in Sheffield City Centre on Saturday.
 It will start at Devonshire Green at 1pm and end at The Town Hall, with a national moment of unity to be relayed by a siren at 2pm.

 “It was a campaign which began on Facebook in 2016 in response to the legitimisation of racism and xenophobic behaviour as a result of the Conservative Party Conference in 2016 and the following Brexit camapaign.”

 “This was on a street level and on a political level.
-We felt things had changed and that the country was in a political and moral crisis.”
+We felt things had changed and that the country was in a political and moral crisis,” he says.

 In the first week of setting up the campaign over 5000 people had responded to the message and were ready to join up and be a voice for rhetoric on migrants to change.
 Carr said he was surprised at the level of support so quickly.

 “I put this suggestion out and to be honest I did not expect to be doing this two years later.
 I didn’t really know what I expected at first and I put that out in the discussions I had.

 “Within no time at all it went viral and people were saying, look you’ve started this now and you’ve got to continue with it otherwise it’s going to slip away.
 I agreed with that and I was up to doing something I didn’t know other people wanted to do,” he adds.